 Let's illustrate this with an example when both Intermediary and Correspondent banks are needed:

-In case the Global Account bank does not have a correspondent bank in Mexico, it can leverage an intermediary bank which has such a correspondent bank.
+In case the Global Account bank does not have a correspondent bank in Switzerland, it can leverage an intermediary bank which has such a correspondent bank.
 So the funds move from the sending bank, to the correspondent bank, then to the intermediary bank, and finally to the Global Account Bank.